turingschool/front-end-curriculum/lessons/html5-canvas-object-oriented-js.md

 `context.fillRect()` takes four arguments: `x`, `y`, `width`, and `height.`

 Let's start by drawing a small, square alien to our canvas.
-A workspace has been set up for you in `demos/canvas-blocks`.
-Add the following line in at the bottom of the `script.js` file:
+[Starter code has been set up for you at `demos/canvas-blocks`](canvas-blocks).
+Clone it down and add the following line in at the bottom of the `script.js` file:

 ```js
 context.fillRect(50, 50, 10, 10);